 - Overall, we rate the Daily Maverick Least Biased based on balanced story selection and editorial positions that cover both sides.
-We also rate them High for factual reporting due to proper sourcing and a clean fact check record.
+We also rate them as Mostly Factual in reporting rather than High due to a couple of failed fact checks.

 Country: South Africa